Israel shoots down Syrian jet as Assad forces reach Golan

 Retired Israeli Brig.
 Gen. Yossi Kupperwasser said Israel was anxious to not become embroiled in the Syrian conflict.

-It is the first time government forces have taken up positions along the frontier since an uprising against President Bashar al-Assad swept through the country in 2011.
+It is the first time government forces have taken up positions along the frontier since an uprising against Assad swept through the country in 2011.
 Islamic State militants later seized territory from rebels along the frontier region.